Optimally fast incremental Manhattan plane embedding and planar tight span construction: Representation by rectangular complexes

-An edge is incident to the faces for which it is part of the boundary, and the vertices at its endpoints; a vertex is incident to a face if there is an edge incident to both the face and the vertex.
-In order that the rectangular complex have the topology of a subset of the plane, we require that at every vertex the incident faces have one of two types: \begin{itemize} \item The incident edges and faces may form a single cycle, alternating between edges and faces, such that each two consecutive edges and faces in the cycle are incident.
-That is, topologically, the vertex has a neighborhood homeomorphic to an open disk in the plane.
-We define the \emph{angle} of an incident rectangle to be $\pi/2$ if the vertex is one of the four corners of the rectangle, and $\pi$ if it instead lies on one of the rectangle sides; we require that the total angle of the faces incident with the vertex be at least $2\pi$.
-That is, in the terminology of Section~\ref{sec:mo}, the vertex must be either an ordinary point (with total angle $2\pi$) or a cone point (with total angle greater than $2\pi$). \item Alternatively, the incident edges and faces may form one or more alternating subsequences within which any two consecutive edges and faces are incident, starting and ending with an edge incident to fewer than two faces.
-If there is exactly one subsequence, which includes at least one face, then the vertex automatically forms a boundary-geodesic point, inflection point, or cone inflection point.
-However, it is also possible for a vertex to be incident to a single bridge (in which case we call it a \emph{leaf}) or to be incident to more than one subsequence (in which case we call it an \emph{articulation point}). \end{itemize}
+We say that an edge is incident to the faces for which it is part of the boundary, and to the vertices at its endpoints; a vertex is incident to a face if there is an edge incident to both the face and the vertex.
+In order to ensure that a rectangular complex has the topology of a subset of the plane, and that its two-dimensional parts form Manhattan orbifolds, we require that at every vertex the incident faces have one of two possible structures: \begin{itemize} \item The incident edges and faces may form a single cycle, alternating between edges and rectangles, such that each edge in the cycle lies on the boundaries of the two rectangles that are adjacent to it in the cycle.
+In this case, topologically, the vertex has a neighborhood homeomorphic to an open disk in the plane.
+We define the \emph{angle} of an incident rectangle to be $\pi/2$ if the vertex is one of the four corners of the rectangle, and $\pi$ if the vertex instead lies on one of the rectangle's sides; we require that the total angle of the rectangles incident with the vertex be at least $2\pi$.
+In the terminology of Section~\ref{sec:mo}, the vertex must be either an ordinary point (with total angle $2\pi$) or a cone point (with total angle greater than $2\pi$). \item Alternatively, it may be possible to group the incident edges and rectangles into one or more subsets, such that within each subset there is a sequence of alternating edges and rectangles that starts and ends on an edge and such that each edge in the sequence lies on the boundary of the adjacent rectangle or rectangles in the sequence.
+If there is exactly one of these subsets, and it includes at least one rectangle, then the vertex automatically forms a boundary-geodesic point, inflection point, or cone inflection point according to the local geometry of that subset.
+However, it is also possible for a vertex to be incident to a single bridge (in which case we call it a \emph{leaf}) or to be incident to more than one subsequence of alternating edges and rectangles (in which case we call it an \emph{articulation point}). \end{itemize}

-Additionally, we require that any simple closed curve in the topological space obtained from the complex be the boundary of a unique disk, and that the space be connected.
+Additionally, as we did with Manhattan orbifolds, we require that any simple closed curve in the topological space obtained from the complex be the boundary of a unique disk, and that the space be connected.
+Figure~\ref{fig:rectangular} shows an example of a rectangular complex.